alexandersumer/gto-poker-trainer/README.md

 # GTO Poker Trainer CLI

 Command‑line trainer for heads‑up no‑limit hold’em.
-It deals random hands, shows the EV difference from the best action after each decision with a brief note, then summarizes total/average EV, hit rate, and biggest leaks.
+Each scenario now includes a fully dealt villain hand (never overlapping with yours or the board).
+Actions are resolved against that hand: villains can fold, call, raise, or take you to showdown, and the feedback panel explains both EV and their response.

 ## Requirements